10 Ways Your Body Will Thank You For Getting Sober

 Benefit #1: Your Sleep Improves

 Alcohol-induced sleep isn’t good quality sleep.
 In fact, alcohol negatively impacts your circadian rhythm.
 Early in recovery, you may find that sobriety disrupts your sleep.
-However, soon, you’ll experience quality, restful sleep.
+However, soon, you’ll experience a restful slumber.
+You may have forgotten what being well-rested feels like, and you’ll be surprised by how much energy you have.

 Depending on your drug of choice, you may’ve gained weight in active addiction.
-If you drank alcohol, which is full of calories, you probably gained weight.
-If you used drugs, you may’ve become increasingly lethargic or ate a lot of junk food.
-Once sober, you’re likely to make healthier choices.
+If you drank alcohol, which is full of calories, you likely gained weight.
+If you used drugs, you may have become increasingly lethargic or have eaten a lot of junk food.
+Once sober, it’s easier to make healthier choices.

-Also, many sober people start working out again in early recovery.
+Many sober people also start working out again in early recovery.
 Not only does exercise help you lose weight, but it also produces endorphins (or the feel-good brain chemicals).
 For many, exercise helped them feel good physically and mentally.

 Stopping drinking or using drugs can help your body to reset.
 You’re also likely to make healthier choices once sober.